-I am an Associate Professor of Mathematics Education and Department Head for Teaching, Learning, and Sociocultural Studies.
+I am a Professor of Mathematics Education and Department Head for Teaching, Learning, and Sociocultural Studies.

 My research interests arise from my experiences as a third and fourth grade teacher in Albuquerque, NM.
 I am curious about the mathematical learning of elementary students, and specifically students who have not yet been successful in mathematics classrooms.
 My current research uses the tools of discourse and identity to examine mathematical learning (or not) and to assist teachers in supporting the mathematical learning of their students.
 I also draw upon sociocultural theories, and cognitive theories, and conceptual metaphors as structures for understanding mathematical learning.